How Do You Plan an Overhead Conveyor System? Part 2

 But that doesn’t stop you from knowing what to consider while you are evaluating the purchase of an overhead conveyor system for your company.
 In Part 1, we talked about knowing what the conveyor system will transport, including its weight, size and shape, and the type of carrier needed to meet your specifications.

-With that in mind, the following are among the other logistics and functionality you need to consider.
+With that in mind, the following planning stages of a conveyor installation are among the other logistics and functionality you need to consider.

 1. Conveyor Layout, Path & Elevation